cristiantudor1607/http-rest-api-client/checker/README.md

 and parse HTTP Responses.

 ### <a id="routines"></a> <font color="3C5B6F">Routines</font>
+> **You can recognize a routine by its prefix.
+It always starts with do_$command_name$**.

+➢ The routines take care of generating requests, sending requests, receiving responses and parse responses.
+> There is always the same structure for a routine:
+> * Make the sanity checks, based on the session data provided.
+It assures that the rules mentioned above are followed.
+> <br> For example, it checks if the user is connected for all the command that require this, like enter_library, add_book,
+> delete_book, get_books, get_book, etc. It also checks if the user has access to the library.
+> * After the sanity checks, it generates the request and tries to send it.
+If some error occurred, it will return an
+> error, defined as an integer, in **defines.hpp**.
+> * It receives the response from the server and close the connection.
+If there are memory errors, it will drop an error, too.
+> * It generates an output, based on the response provided and return either **SUCCESS** or **FAIL** (also defined in defines.hpp).

+➢ The routines will modify the session data if needed.
+For example, when logging out, it will erase all the session data fields.

+### <font color="3C5B6F"> Observations </font>
+> The **leading** and **trailing** whitespaces read from standard input are removed automatically. <br>
+> It doesn't remove extra spaces between words.

+### <font color="3C5B6F"> Improvements </font>
+➢ It should use the HTTP Keep-Alive header, instead of opening and closing the connection each time a new request is sent. <br>
+➢ More text validation could be done when reading infos of a book (but there were no restrictions specified).
+For example, I would have imposed no numbers in the author name or genre, or the genre to be chosen from a predefined selection. <br>
+➢ It should check is a book is already in library before adding it.
+In other words, it shouldn't allow duplicates. <br>
+➢ There are some duplicate code in the parts involving generating requests and sanity checks, so the code should be refactored.

 ### License
 **Copyright &copy; May 2024, Cristian-Andrei Tudor 321CAa.
 Released under the PCom Team License.**